spacetimeengineer/spacetimeengine/README.md

 1.)
 Implement Frame class.

 *Currently there exists only a SpaceTime class which treats a spacetime like an object and the properties of which (such as the stress-energy coefficients) are object properties.
-I figured this made sense and I suppose I actually like this particular model (I always assumed I would use functional programming to do this sort of thiong).
+I figured this made sense and I suppose I actually like this particular model.
 The next class I intend to build will be a Frame class which desribes the properties of a given inertial or accellerated frame and they can be applied to a Spacetime object.
-In these frame objects one will be able to compare the time dialation / length contraction / redshift / orbits / null geodesics / ect for two or more frames.
+With these frame objects one will be able to compare the time dialation / length contraction / redshift / orbits / null geodesics / ect for two or more frames.

 2.)
 Reconnect with community.

 Other ideas
 ===========
-As @laszlodaniel pointed out, this software runs well on the RPi easily and should eventually be made to run on a cluster of a configurable number of RPi cores.
-I find this interesting.
+As @laszlodaniel pointed out, this software runs good on the RPi and should eventually be made to run on a cluster of a RPi cores.
+I find this to be a good approach.

 spacetime-toolkit (beta)
 ========================